Last updated on December 30, 2022 by Wandering our World

 Hiking destinations range from waterfalls tucked away in the depths of indigenous forests, such as the famous Hi’ilawe Falls on the Big Island; exclusive beaches such as Kaui’s Kalalau Beach which can only be accessed by the epic 11-mile long Kalalau Trail; and the legendary Hawaii Volcanoes National Park.

-In fact if you want to see some of the world’s most active volcanoes (and lava bursting out of the ground), or actual scenes from Jurassic Park (the landscape was filmed in Hawaii), then this U.S. stat is going to be a dream vacation.
+In fact if you want to see some of the world’s most active volcanoes (and lava bursting out of the ground), or actual scenes from Jurassic Park (the landscape was filmed in Hawaii), then this U.S. state is going to be a dream vacation.

 Luckily many of the hiking trails in Hawaii are well marked, well maintained, and easily accessible.
 The less known ones can be hunted down with a short Google search for directions.